 Patients referred to the cancer center for mesothelioma treatment work closely with the General Thoracic Surgery Section.
-This is because surgery is a major part of treatment for most types of mesothelioma, including the two most common types: pleural and peritoneal.
+Surgery is a major treatment component for most types of mesothelioma, including the two most common types, pleural and peritoneal.

 Research and Clinical Trials